-Type of Character and Description Applicable Characters and Description of financial transaction that created the accounts V - Capitation adjustment receivable.
-1 - OBRA Level 1 screening void request 2 - OBRA Nurse Aide
+Type of Character and Description Applicable Characters and Description Transaction - The first character indicates the type of financial transaction that created the accounts receivable.
+V - Capitation adjustment 1 - OBRA Level 1 screening void request 2 - OBRA Nurse Aide

 Training/Testing void request E The identifier is used internally by ForwardHealth.